-- funds from whatever source administered by the institution for specific purposes have been properly applied to those purposes and, if relevant, managed in accordance with relevant legislation; and - funds provided by the Office for Students have been applied in accordance with the relevant terms and conditions.

-Under the Office for Students' Accounts Direction, we are required to report to you if we have anything to report in respect of the following matters:

-• The grant and fee income, as disclosed in note 4 to the financial statements, has been materially misstated.
+- funds from whatever source administered by the company for the specific purposes have been applied to those purposes and managed in accordance with relevant legislation. - we have nothing to report in respect of the following matter in relation to which the Office for Students' Accounts Direction requires us to report to you if, in our opinion the company's grant and fee income, as disclosed in the notes to the financial statements, has been materially misstated.

-We have no matters to report arising from this responsibility.